 At NYU Langone’s Concussion Center, we know that this form of traumatic brain injury may lead to long-term consequences if not treated properly.
 Concussions can happen anytime: when a teen takes a tough hit during a football game, an older adult falls and hits his or her head, or a driver gets whiplash during a car accident.
 If you’ve experienced a concussion, getting the right treatment can help you recover quickly and more completely.

-U.S. News & World Report’s “Best Hospitals” ranks NYU Langone among the top 10 in the country for neurology and neurosurgery.
+U.S. News & World Report’s “Best Hospitals” ranks NYU Langone among the top 10 in the country for neurology and neurosurgery, orthopedics, and rehabilitation.

 The care team at our Concussion Center guides you through every step of the treatment process.
 Your journey may start with our emergency room experts or during your initial meeting with our medical leaders in neurology, sports medicine, or physical medicine and rehabilitation.

 We conduct a thorough examination to check your balance, coordination, and vision.
 We also perform cognitive testing to determine whether your memory, concentration, or language skills have been affected.
 Depending on the severity of the injury, our doctors may recommend imaging tests, such as an MRI or CT scan, the results of which are thoroughly reviewed by our neuroradiologists.

 Following this medical assessment, we develop a treatment plan that may include connecting you with the specialists who can best help with your recovery.
 As part of Sports Health at NYU Langone, we are committed to delivering the most advanced medical treatment to our patients while also providing the support you need to achieve a full recovery.